 By fixing structural problems such as missing or damaged teeth our dentists at Arrowsmith Dental Group can help restore your smile – and your oral health.

 Depending on your issue, your dentist can determine the appropriate restorative treatment option for you.

 Dental Crowns & Bridges

 Crowns can be used to prevent a cracked tooth from further deteriorating, attach bridges or cover dental implants.
 They can also help to restore a stained or discoloured tooth to its natural appearance.
 These porcelain caps are placed on top of teeth to restore their appearance and function.

 Bridges are bonded to existing teeth or dental implants to replace a section of missing teeth.
 These natural-looking tooth replacements can restore a tooth's natural contour, as well as the bite between upper and lower teeth.
-Because they're custom made, they are barely noticeable.
+Because they're custom-made, the average person may barely notice them.

 Diseased nerves, tissues and blood vessels must be removed from the interior of a tooth to avoid more extensive dental problems.

 To achieve this, your dentist performs a root canal to remove bacteria and decay and help stop the spread of infection.

 The healthy part of the tooth is restored, achieving our first priority of saving natural teeth whenever possible.